mooltiverse/nyx-github-action/README.md

 ## Usage

+> [!CAUTION]
+> The following documentation refers to the Action that is no longer supported and is only intended for historical reason.
+Switch to the `mooltiverse/nyx` as soon as possible.

-In the simples case you just need the Action to compute the version number from the repository commit history.
+In the simplest case you just need the Action to compute the version number from the repository commit history.
 [This example](https://github.com/mooltiverse/nyx-github-action/blob/main/.github/workflows/example-get-version.yml) shows how:

 ```yaml
 jobs: